Sangkhla Buri district: History

 In 1939 the district Wang Ka (วังกะ) was renamed Sangkhla Buri, which was previously the name of the minor district Thong Pha Phum.
 On 20 May 1941 the district was downgraded to a minor district (king amphoe) and made a subordinate of Thong Pha Phum District.
 It then consisted of the four tambons: Nong Lu, Prangphle, Laiwo, and Lang Phu Sa It was again upgraded to full district status on 27 July 1965.

 Geography

-Sangkhla Buri is in the far northwest of the province, on the Myanmar border.
+Sangkhla Buri is the northernmost district of Kanchanaburi province, on the border with Myanmar.
 Three Pagodas Pass is the border crossing station to Myanmar.
+Neighboring jurisdictions are (from the west clockwise) Tanintharyi Region, Mon State and Kayin State of Myanmar, Umphang district of Tak province, and Thong Pha Phum district of Kanchanaburi.

 A large part of the district is covered by the Khao Laem Reservoir, an artificial lake formed by the Vajiralongkorn Dam on the Khwae Noi River.

-The northern part of the district is in the area of Thung Yai Naresuan (West) Wildlife Sanctuary, which is the largest forest in thailand.
+The northern part of the district is in the area of Thung Yai Naresuan Wildlife Sanctuary, which — together with the adjoining Huai Kha Khaeng Wildlife Sanctuary — constitutes the Western Forest Complex — the largest contiguous protected area in mainland Southeast Asia.

-Neighboring jurisdictions are (from the west clockwise) Tanintharyi Division, Mon State and Kayin State of Myanmar, Umphang district of Tak province, and Thong Pha Phum district of Kanchanaburi.